Āryatārā Atiyoga

 Any beings will be liberated if the shadow of the great jewel celestial palace mandala is cast upon, or dust falls from it onto them.

-oṃ vipulagarbhe maṇiprabhe tathāgatanidarśane । maṇi maṇi suprabhe vimale sāgara gambhīre hūṃ hūṃ jvāla jvāla । buddhāvilokite guhyādhiṣṭita garbhe svāhā । padmadhara amogha jayate curu curu svāhā । oṃ maṇivajre hūṃ । oṃ maṇidhare hūṃ phaṭ । oṃ maṇipadme hūṃ hrīḥ arapacamita hṛdaya svāhā । oṃ hanu pāśa bhāra hṛdaya svāhā॥The Buddha achieves
+oṃ vipulagarbhe maṇiprabhe tathāgatanidarśane । maṇi maṇi suprabhe vimale sāgara gambhīre hūṃ hūṃ jvāla jvāla । buddhāvilokite guhyādhiṣṭita garbhe svāhā । padmadhara amogha jayate curu curu svāhā । oṃ maṇivajre hūṃ । oṃ maṇidhare hūṃ phaṭ । oṃ maṇipadme hūṃ hrīḥ arapacamita hṛdaya svāhā । oṃ hanu pāśa bhāra hṛdaya svāhā॥The Buddha attains

-or unholy obstacles.
+negative karmas and unholy obstacles.

 - संस्कृतम्-Sanskrit